AdobeDocs/experience-manager-cloud-service.en/help/forms/integration-of-workfrontfusion-with-form-submission.md

 - During testing or development of Workfront, add the Author URL to the instance URL.
 However, when deploying Workfront Fusion in a production environment, it is recommended to update the Author URL with the Publish URL.

-- It is recommended to choose your web hook name carefully, as there is no way to get the scenario name at the AEM instance.
-In case, you change the web hook name in future it is not reflected at the AEM Forms submit action drop-down list.
+- It is recommended to choose your webhook name carefully, as there is no way to get the scenario name at the AEM instance.
+In case, you change the webhook name in future it is not reflected at the AEM Forms submit action drop-down list.
-- A scenario can have multiple web hook links but at a time only one webhook link is active.
+- A scenario can have multiple webhook links but at a time only one webhook link is active.
 It is recommended to delete the unlinked webhook, so that it does not appear in AEM Forms submit action drop-down list.